Which Of The Following Is True Concerning Derivative Classification: Complete Guide

 Who can perform derivative classification?

 Anyone with access to classified information and proper training can perform derivative classification.
 You don’t need special appointment or authority.
-You just need an authorized source document and the knowledge to apply the rules correctly Practical, not theoretical..
+You just need an authorized source document and the knowledge to apply the rules correctly Simple, but easy to overlook..

 What’s the difference between original and derivative classification?

 Original classification is when a designated official decides that unclassified information needs protection.
-Derivative classification is when you take already-classified information and incorporate it into a new document.
-The key difference is who determines the classification in the first place.
+That's why derivative classification is when you take already-classified information and incorporate it into a new document.
+The key difference is who determines the classification in the first place Turns out it matters..

 Can you downgrade information during derivative classification?

 No. You cannot downgrade.
 The derivative product carries the same classification as the source.
-Only an original classification authority can downgrade or declassify information But it adds up..
+Only an original classification authority can downgrade or declassify information Nothing fancy..

 Do you need a security clearance to perform derivative classification?